-This is why the receiving of the Holy Spirit is separate from baptism.
-While water immersion baptism depicts the death and burial of sin and, subsequently, the resurrection to a life without sin, the Holy Spirit is the seed of begettal for eternal life.
-Baptism is WITH the Holy Spirit, not "by" or "into" it7:
+The Holy Spirit is the spiritual seed of begettal to eternal life.
+This is why receiving the Holy Spirit is separate from baptism.
+While baptism depicts dying for one's sins, the Holy Spirit is the seed of life.
+It is a separate act from water baptism.
+It is a type of baptism, but the Holy Spirit is sent by Jesus Christ who baptizes WITH the Holy Spirit, not "by" or "into" it8:

-MATTHEW 3:11 "I indeed baptize you with water unto repentance, but He who is coming after me is mightier than I, whose sandals I am not worthy to carry.
+MATTHEW 3:11 "I [John the Baptist] indeed baptize you with water unto repentance, but He who is coming after me is mightier than I, whose sandals I am not worthy to carry.
 He [Jesus Christ] will baptize you with the Holy Spirit and fire.

 A person can only be begotten WITH the Holy Spirit for the hope of the resurrection unto eternal life if they have also been baptized for remission (cancellation) of the penalty of death for sin.
-One cannot have eternal life and eternal death at the same time-they conflict with one another.
-Either a person is under the penalty of death or has the seed of the Holy Spirit that begets eternal life.
+One cannot have eternal life and eternal death (pictured by the watery grave of baptism) at the same time-they conflict with one another.
+Either a person is under the penalty of death or has the seed of life by the Holy Spirit.

 Scripture plainly shows that remission of sin is only through water immersion baptism, which conjoins a person into the death, burial, and resurrection of Jesus Christ.
 Baptism is required to be done in the only name of the One whose blood covers sin-Jesus Christ.
+The baptismal formula in Matthew 28:19 conflicts with ALL Scripture that requires baptism into the name of Jesus Christ ONLY.
+References to the Father and the Holy Spirit in Matthew 28:19 are not consistent with the sacrifice of Jesus Christ or with all other Scripture.

-7 Also Mark 1:8; Luke 3:16; John 1:33; Acts 1:5; 11:16.
+8 Also Mark 1:8; Luke 3:16; John 1:33; Acts 1:5; 11:16.